himanshkr03/mod-1_AVAX/README.md

-# ExceptionHandling Smart Contract

-## Metacrafters Project
+Metacrafters Project

-This repository contains the source code for the `ExceptionHandling` smart contract.
-The contract is written in Solidity version 0.8.18 and demonstrates the usage of require, assert, and revert statements for exception handling.
+This repository contains the source code for the MyContract smart contract.
+The contract is written in Solidity version 0.8.0 and implements the withdraw function with require, assert, and revert statements, along with the getContractBalance function.

-## Prerequisites
+Prerequisites
 Before running the smart contract, make sure you have the following prerequisites installed:

-- Solidity compiler (version 0.8.18)
+Solidity compiler (version 0.8.0)
-- Ethereum development environment (e.g., Remix, Truffle, Hardhat)
+Ethereum development environment (e.g., Remix, Truffle, Hardhat) Getting Started

-## Getting Started

-Follow the steps below to get started with the `ExceptionHandling` smart contract:
+Follow the steps below to get started with the MyContract smart contract:

-1. Clone this repository to your local machine.
+Clone this repository to your local machine.
-2. Open the project in your preferred Ethereum development environment.
+Open the project in your preferred Ethereum development environment.
-3. Compile the smart contract using the Solidity compiler.
+Compile the smart contract using the Solidity compiler.
-4. Deploy the contract to your preferred Ethereum network.
+Deploy the contract to your preferred Ethereum network.
-5. Interact with the contract using the provided functions.
+Interact with the contract using the provided functions.

-## Contract Details
+Contract Details

-### Description
+Description

-The `ExceptionHandling` contract allows the contract owner to perform various operations with exception handling.
+The MyContract contract allows the contract owner to withdraw funds from the contract balance.
 The contract owner is set during the contract deployment.

-### Functions
+Functions

-#### requireFunction(uint x)
+constructor()
+The constructor function is executed once during contract deployment.
+It sets the contract owner to the address of the message sender.

+withdraw(uint amount)
-The `requireFunction` allows adding the given value to the `age` state variable.
-It uses a `require` statement to ensure the input value is greater than zero.
+The withdraw function allows the contract owner to withdraw a specified amount of funds from the contract balance.
+It includes several checks using require statements to ensure the withdrawal conditions are met:

-#### revertFunction(uint x)

-The `revertFunction` adds the given value to the `age` state variable.
-It uses a `revert` statement to handle the exception if the input value is less than or equal to zero.

-#### checkOwner()

-The `checkOwner` function verifies that the owner address matches a predefined address using an `assert` statement.

-#### getAge() public view returns (uint)
+The amount must be greater than zero.
+The contract balance must be equal to or greater than the requested amount.
+If the require conditions are satisfied, the function attempts to transfer the funds to the message sender using the call function.
+The assert statement checks if the transfer was successful.
+If the transfer fails, the function reverts with an error message using the revert statement.

+getContractBalance()
-The `getAge` function is a view function that returns the current value of the `age` state variable.
+The getContractBalance function is a view function that returns the current balance of the contract.

-## Usage
+Usage

-To use the `ExceptionHandling` smart contract, follow these steps:
+To use the MyContract smart contract, follow these steps:

-1. Deploy the contract.
+Deploy the contract by calling the constructor function.
-2. Call the `requireFunction` with a non-zero value to update the `age` state variable.
-3. Call the `revertFunction` with a positive value to update the `age` state variable or with a zero/negative value to trigger the revert statement.
-4. Use the `checkOwner` function to ensure the owner address is as expected.
-5. Call the `getAge` function to retrieve the current value of the `age` state variable.
+As the contract owner, call the withdraw function and provide the amount to withdraw.
+Verify that the withdrawal conditions are satisfied and the transfer is successful.
+To check the current balance of the contract, call the getContractBalance function.

-## Authors
+Authors

-Himanshu Rajak
+HIMANSHU RAJAK

-## Credits
+Credits
 This project is a solution to the project task provided by MetaCrafters.

-## LICENSE

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/himanshkr03/mod-1_AVAX/blob/master/LICENSE) file for details.